 Restriction can be based upon Activity completion, date, grade, the group or grouping the students are in or even user profile fields.
 The 'Restriction set' button also allows for more complex criteria requiring nested conditions.

-See Activity completion.
-Note that this button only appears if you have Activity completion enabled by the administrator in your site, and it is enabled in your course in Course administration > Edit settings > Completion tracking.
+See Activity completion Note that this button only appears if you have Activity completion enabled in your course.

 Access can be restricted from or until a certain date and time.

 You can specify a condition on any grade in the course: the full course grade, the grade for any activity, or a custom grade that you create manually.
 You can enter either a minimum value (at least percentage), a maximum value (less than percentage), both, or neither.
 The activity will only appear if the student has a value for the specified grade, and if it falls within any specified number range.
 You can add more than one grade condition.
 All conditions must be met in order for the activity to appear.

 - The range numbers can be fractional (with up to five decimal places) if necessary.

 - Be careful with the maximum value; if the maximum is 7, a student who scores exactly 7 will not see the activity.
 You could set it to 7.01 if you really wanted to include 7.

 - If creating several different activities that appear according to grade ranges, use the same number for the maximum of one activity, and the minimum of the next.
 For example, you might create one activity with a maximum of 7 and another with a minimum of 7.
 The first would appear to everyone scoring between 0 and 6.99999, and the second would appear to everyone scoring 7.00000 to 10.
 This guarantees that everyone with a grade will see one or other.To remove a grade condition, set the assessment name to 'none' and remove the range number values